Why Was Route 66 Decommissioned?

 Very little inspires nostalgia for the golden age of road trips the way Route 66 does.
 The roadway that runs from Chicago to Los Angeles, which first opened in 1926, was clearly designed with convenience and efficiency in mind, as it connected small towns with major thoroughfares throughout its 2448-mile stretch.
 By the 1950s, America's "Mother Road"—with its roadside tourist traps, charming drive-ins, and kitschy hotels—had become a major tourist attraction in and of itself.

-Route 66 inspired John Steinbeck's The Grapes of Wrath, was the basis for a television show, and supported countless small business owners who served vacationers as they passed through.
+Route 66 inspired John Steinbeck's The Grapes of Wrath, was the basis for a popular television series, and supported countless small business owners who served vacationers as they passed through.
 So how did the beloved Main Street of America fall into a state of disrepair and disuse less than 30 years after the height of its popularity?

 Unfortunately for Route 66 and the people who depended on it, the Federal Interstate Act meant that parts of the Mother Road had to be upgraded, replaced, or bypassed entirely.
-The original route had been almost entirely chopped up by the 1970s, and the whole thing was decommissioned on June 27, 1985, the all-American roadway was decommissioned.
+By the 1970s, the original route had been almost entirely chopped up; on June 27, 1985, the all-American roadway was decommissioned.

 Much of the actual Route still remains—85 percent, in fact.
-The famous Wigwam Motel and other attractions still stand, helped in part by the Route 66 Corridor Preservation Program launched in 1999.
-But you may see more of the route being revitalized in the coming years—several preservation organizations recently combined to form the U.S. 66 Highway Association, dedicated to preserving the roadway and all of its architecture, historic sites, and attractions.
+The famous Wigwam Motel and other attractions still stand, helped in part by the Route 66 Corridor Preservation Program, which was launched in 1999.
+You may see more of the route being revitalized in the coming years, too.
+In 2015, several preservation organizations combined to form the U.S. 66 Highway Association, an organization dedicated to preserving the roadway and all of its architecture, historic sites, and attractions.